 The ALTER statement will turn off logging for the table until the next commit.
 So you are creating one not logged unit of work.
 Although the logging resumes after this unit work, the log for that table is useless in a rollforward recovery.
 If during the rollforward the ALTER is detected on the log a message is written to the DIAG log:

 ADM5571W The “DATA” object with ID “<table-id>” in table space “<tablespace-id>” for table “TBSPACEID=<tablespace-id>.TABLEID=<table-id>” is being marked as unavailable.

-From that point on the log apply to the table is no longer done.
+From that point on the log applied to the table is no longer done.
 There is a good reason why DB2 stops doing log apply.
 Maybe the not logged unit of work produced many new pages.
 New log records point to pages that don’t exist during the rollforward.
-During the rollforward no messages are produced on the console output to indicate the “problem” and you are in for a surprise when you try to access the table.
+During the rollforward, no messages are produced on the console output to indicate the “problem” and you are in for a surprise when you try to access the table.
 Any SQL other than DROP TABLE results in: